-This Official Statement describes the terms and use of the proceeds of and security for the 2010A Senior Notes.
-This introduction is subject in all respects to the additional information contained in this Official Statement, including Appendices A through E. Attached hereto as Appendix B is a summary of certain provisions of the Trust Agreement.
-Terms used in this Official Statement and not defined herein are defined in Appendix B. Appendix C attached hereto contains a Table of Refunded Notes.
-Appendix D attached hereto contains the proposed form of legal opinion of Bond Counsel with respect to the 2010A Senior Notes.
-Appendix E attached hereto contains the proposed form of the Commonwealth's continuing disclosure undertaking to be included in the 2010A Senior Notes to facilitate compliance by the Underwriters with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
+This Official Statement describes the terms and use of the proceeds of and security for the Notes.
+This introduction is subject in all respects to the additional information contained in this Official Statement, including Appendices A through D. Attached hereto as Appendix B is a summary of certain provisions of the Trust Agreement.
+Terms used in this Official Statement and not defined herein are defined in Appendix B. Appendix C attached hereto contains the proposed form of legal opinion of Bond Counsel with respect to the Notes.
+Appendix D attached hereto contains the proposed form of the Commonwealth's continuing disclosure undertaking to be included in the Notes to facilitate compliance by the Underwriters with the requirements of paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission.
 See Continuing Disclosure.
 All descriptions of documents contained in this Official Statement are only summaries and are qualified in their entirety by reference to each such document.

-THE 2010A SENIOR NOTES
+THE NOTES